webxos/macroslow/README.md

 The MAML concept and `.maml.md` format are Webxos’s intellectual property.
 **License:** MIT License for research and prototyping with attribution to Webxos.

 **Copyright:** © 2025 Webxos.
 All Rights Reserved.
-The MAML concept, `.maml.md` format, and extended features (e.g., Quantum Context Layers, Dynamic Execution Blocks) are Webxos’s intellectual property, licensed under MIT for research and prototyping with attribution.✨
+The MAML concept, `.maml.md` format, and extended features (e.g., Quantum Context Layers, Dynamic Execution Blocks) are Webxos’s intellectual property, licensed under MIT for research and prototyping with attribution. ✨

 **Copyright:** © 2025 WebXOS Research Group.
 All rights reserved.
-BELUGA system concepts, architecture, and implementations are proprietary intellectual property.✨
+BELUGA system concepts, architecture, and implementations are proprietary intellectual property. ✨

 ### 🔒 Copyright & Licensing
 © 2025 WebXOS Research Group.
 All rights reserved.
 This repository and its contents are protected under international copyright law.
-Unauthorized reproduction, distribution, or use of the DUNES/.MAML system is strictly prohibited.✨
+Unauthorized reproduction, distribution, or use of the DUNES/.MAML system is strictly prohibited. ✨
 For licensing inquiries, contact: `legal@webxos.ai`